 Consortium Workshop Call for Proposals

-2023 Call for Proposals
+2024 Call for Proposals

 The proposed workshop should be one or one-and-one-half days in length and either:

-- focus on a pedagogical issue across languages (e.g., assessment; project-based learning; use of technology; heritage learning; etc.) OR
+• focus on a pedagogical issue across languages (e.g., assessment, project-based learning, use of technology, heritage learning, etc.) OR

-- focus on a pedagogical issue pertaining to a specific language and involve faculty from two or more Consortium institutions.
+• focus on a pedagogical issue pertaining to a specific language and involve faculty from two or more Consortium institutions.

 While both types of proposals are encouraged, preference will be given to proposals that actively involve language faculty from multiple institutions, target multiple languages, or reflect ongoing or proposed collaborative activities across two or more institutions.
-Since these events are envisioned as faculty workshops, there is an expectation of active involvement or hands-on work by the participants.
+Since these events are envisioned as faculty workshops, there is an expectation of significant active involvement or hands-on work by the participants.
 The funding is not intended for lectures, conferences, or symposia, although a workshop might feature an invited speaker to provide the broader theoretical context for the event.
 Individual or panel presentations should not form the preponderance of workshop activities.

 CLTL funding can be used to:

-- cover costs to host a speaker and/or multiple presenters (including travel and lodging)
+• cover costs to host a speaker and/or multiple presenters (including travel and lodging)

-- pay for materials
+• pay for materials

-- defray costs of refreshments, meals, and room rental
+• defray costs of refreshments, meals, and room rental

-- support interpretation and other affordances for participants requiring accommodation
+• support interpretation and other affordances for participants requiring accommodation

 Your proposal should:

-- be three to five pages long, double spaced (proposals that exceed the page limit will not be considered)
+• be three to five pages long, double spaced (proposals that exceed the page limit will not be considered)

-- provide a detailed and convincing rationale that identifies the topic and its relevance to current pedagogical and theoretical issues
+• provide a detailed and convincing rationale that identifies the topic and its relevance to current pedagogical and theoretical issues

-- have a significant hands-on focus, allowing participants to actively engage with the topic
+• have a significant hands-on focus, allowing participants to actively engage with the topic

-- include a brief bio of each of the organizers
+• include a brief bio of each of the organizers

-- include plans for accessibility, such as ASL interpretation or other affordances for audience members who require such
+• include plans for accessibility, such as ASL interpretation or other affordances for audience members who require such

 Should you be awarded the funding, you must:

-- plan and carry out all aspects of the workshop
+• plan and carry out all aspects of the workshop

-- keep track of all expenses to be reimbursed, and submit your receipts to the Consortium in a timely fashion
+• keep track of all expenses to be reimbursed, and submit your receipts to the Consortium in a timely fashion

-- carry out an evaluation of the workshop and attach completed evaluations to your report
+• carry out an evaluation of the workshop and attach completed evaluations to your report

-- submit this report or any papers or talks from the workshop to be posted on the CLTL website
+• submit this report or any papers or talks from the workshop to be posted on the CLTL website

 Each campus can submit up to 3 proposals.
 Interested candidates are urged to consult with their campus CLTL representative before and during the writing process.

 The CLTL board will select one proposal to fund from the pool of proposals submitted.
-Deadline for submission of proposals is April 1, 2023.
+Deadline for submission of proposals is March 22, 2024.
 Please submit your proposal to the Consortium representative on your campus:

 Brown University: Jane Sokolosky (Jane_Sokolosky@Brown.edu)